borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 ## Example with Huber Noise Model

 Now it's time for the real deal.
-So far we've spoken about robust estimators from a theoretical perspective, with an application to cone fitting that doesn't really give intuition about the power of this technique.
-From a pedagogical perspective, it would be imperative to add a concrete example to demonstrate the power of a robust error model, which in this specific case is the **Huber M-estimator**, though any other provided M-estimator can be used depending on the application or preference.
+So far we've spoken about how great robust estimators are, and how they can be easily modeled in a least squares objective, but having a concrete example and application can really help illuminate these concepts and demonstrate the power of a robust error model.
+In this specific case we use the **Huber M-estimator**, though any other provided M-estimator can be used depending on the application or preference.

-For our example application, we model the case of estimating an $SE(2)$ transformation between two images, a scenario commonly seen in PoseSLAM applications.
-For our images, we use an example image of crayon boxes retrieved from the internet, since this image lends itself to good feature detection.
+For our example application, the estimation of an $SE(2)$ transformation between two image (a scenario commonly seen in PoseSLAM applications), our source image is one of crayon boxes retrieved from the internet, since this image lends itself to good feature detection.

 ![original image](/assets/images/robust_estimators/original_image.png)